 Key Date Coin Mintage

-The low mintage of the 1870-CC Double Eagle has various reasons.
-First of all the number of coins struck was directly linked to the amount of gold (or silver in case of lower value coins) that was deposited at the Mint by private depositors.
-Most of the gold and silver that was found on the West Coast was shipped directly to the San Francisco Mint, where it could be minted in any denomination that was requested.
-Because of the relatively smaller premium on higher value coins, most depositors would choose to have their silver minted in Dollar coins and their gold in Double Eagles.
-Research has proven that the amount of gold deposited at the Carson City Mint was relatively small (as was the amount of silver deposited throughout the year, and this would remain the case for a number of years to come).
+The low mintage for the issue was the result of a few important factors.
+First of all, at this period in history the number of coins struck was directly linked to the amount of gold or silver that was provided to the Mint by private depositors.
+Much of the precious metals that were discovered on the West Coast continued to be shipped to the San Francisco Mint, where the bullion could be converted into any denomination that was requested.
+Research has shown that the amount of gold and silver deposited at the Carson City Mint remained relatively small during the earliest years of operation.

-Furthermore the inexperience of the workers at the Carson City Mint also needed to be taken into account.
-This was a newly opened Mint in a remote area of the United States.
-Equipment and experience mostly had to be brought in, and while San Francisco was relatively close, it still was a long trek.
-Because of these factors, production was slow and a lower number of coins were produced compared to later years (which, in case of the Carson City Mint, would come in 1874/1875, when mintages were much higher).
+Another contributing factor to the low mintage was the inexperience of the workers at the Carson City Mint.
+This was a newly opened facility in a remote area of the United States.
+Equipment and experienced workers had to be brought in from other locations, and while San Francisco was in the vicinity, it still was a long trek.
+As a result of these factors, early production was slow and mintages remained at constrained levels, especially when compared to later years.

 Finest Known and Values